 - Scikit learn

-Pandas is an open-source python library that provides flexible, high performance and easy to use data structures like series, data frames.
-Python is a helpful language for data preparation, but it lags behind when it comes to data analysis and modeling.
-To overcome this lag, Pandas helps to complete the entire data analysis workflow in Python, without switching to any other domain-specific languages like R. Pandas enables the user to read/write datasets in various formats like TEXT, CSV, XLS, JSON, SQL, HTML and many more.
-It gives high performance for data mining, reshaping, sub-setting, data alignment, slicing, indexing, merging/joining data sets.
-But, pandas are inefficient when it comes to memory utilization.
+Pandas is an open-source Python library that provides flexible, high-performance, and easy-to-use data structures like series and data frames.
+Python is a helpful language for data preparation but lags in data analysis and modeling.
+To overcome this lag, Pandas helps complete the entire data analysis workflow in Python without switching to other domain-specific languages like R. Pandas enables users to read/write datasets in various formats TEXT, CSV, XLS, JSON, SQL, HTML, and many more.
+It performs highly for data mining, reshaping, sub-setting, data alignment, slicing, indexing, and merging/joining data sets.
+But pandas are inefficient when it comes to memory utilization.
 It creates too many objects to make data manipulation easy, which utilizes high memory.

-NumPy is the most fundamental data handling library which is popularly used for scientific computing with python.
-It allows the user to handle large N-dimensional array, with the ability to perform mathematical operations.
-NumPy is famous for its runtime execution speed, parallelization and vectorization capabilities.
-It is useful for matrix data manipulation like reshape, transpose, fast mathematical/logical operations.
-Other operations like sorting, selecting, basic linear algebra, discrete Fourier transform and much more.
+NumPy is the most fundamental data handling library, popularly used for scientific computing with Python.
+It allows the user to handle a large N-dimensional array with the ability to perform mathematical operations.
+NumPy is famous for its runtime execution speed, parallelization, and vectorization capabilities.
+It is helpful for matrix data manipulation like reshaping, transposing, and fast mathematical/logical operations.
+Other operations include sorting, selecting, basic linear algebra, discrete Fourier transform, and more.
 NumPy consumes lesser memory and provides better runtime behavior.
-But it is dependent on Cython, which makes NumPy difficult to integrate with other C/C++ libraries.
+But it depends on Cython, making NumPy difficult to integrate with other C/C++ libraries.

-Matplotlib is a data visualization library that works with numpy, pandas and other interactive environments across platforms.
+Matplotlib is a data visualization library with numpy, pandas, and other interactive environments across platforms.
 It produces high-quality visualization of data.
-Matplotlib can be customized to plot charts, axis, figures or publications and it is easy to use in jupyter notebooks.
-Once the user becomes familiar with it, implementing the code for matplotlib is pretty easy, although it may appear daunting to some, but it is fairly easy to implement once the user gets used to it.
+Matplotlib can be customized to plot charts, axis, figures, or publications, and it is easy to use in jupyter notebooks.
+Once the user becomes familiar with it, implementing the code for matplotlib is pretty easy, although it may appear daunting to some.
 But it takes a lot of practice to use matplotlib efficiently.

 4. Sci-kit learn

-Sci-kit learns can be considered as the heart of classical machine learning, which is completely focused on modeling the data instead of loading, manipulating or summarizing the data.
-Any task, you just name it and sci-kit learn can perform it efficiently.
-One of the most simple and efficient libraries for data mining and data analysis, sci-kit learn is an open-source library that is built on NumPy, SciPy & Matplotlib.
+Sci-kit learning is the heart of classical machine learning, which is completely focused on modeling the data instead of loading, manipulating, or summarizing the data.
+You name any task, and sci-kit learns you can perform it efficiently.
+One of the most simple and efficient libraries for data mining and analysis, sci-kit learn is an open-source library built on NumPy, SciPy & Matplotlib.
 It was developed as a part of the google summer code project, which now has become a widely accepted library for machine learning tasks.
-Sci-kit learns can be used to prepare classification, regression, clustering, dimensionality reduction, model selection, feature extraction, normalization and much more.
-One drawback of sci-kit learn is, it is not convenient to utilize categorical data.
+Sci-kit learns can prepare classification, regression, clustering, dimensionality reduction, model selection, feature extraction, normalization, etc. One drawback of sci-kit learning is it is not convenient to utilize categorical data.

-Seaborn library is built on the top of the matplotlib.
+The seaborn library is built on top of the matplotlib.
 Seaborn makes it easy to plot data visualizations.
-It draws attractive, the information generating graphs with fewer lines of code.
+It draws pretty information-generating graphs with fewer lines of code.
 Seaborn has special support for categorical and multivariate data to show aggregate statistics.

-Developed by google brain team for its internal use, TensorFlow is an open-source platform to develop and train machine learning models.
+Developed by the Google brain team for its internal use, TensorFlow is an open-source platform to build and train machine learning models.
 ML researchers, developers, and production environments widely accept and utilize Sci-kit Learn as a prominent platform.
-Tensorflow performs various tasks including model optimization, graphical representation, probabilistic reasoning, statistical analysis.
+Tensorflow performs various tasks, including model optimization, graphical representation, probabilistic reasoning, and statistical analysis.
 Tensors are the basic concept of this library, which provides a generalization of vectors and matrices for high-dimensional data.
 People use TensorFlow to build deep neural networks and perform numerous machine learning tasks.

-Developed by Montreal Institute for learning algorithm (MILA), theano is a python library that enables the user to evaluate mathematical expressions with N-Dimensional arrays.
-Yes, this is similar to the Numpy library.
+Developed by Montreal Institute for Learning algorithm (MILA), theano is a Python library that enables users to evaluate mathematical expressions with N-Dimensional arrays.
+Yes, this is similar to the Numpy Library.
 The only difference is Numpy is helpful in machine learning, while theano works well for deep learning.
-Theano provides faster computational speed than a CPU, detects and resolves many errors.
+In addition, Theano provides faster computational speed than a CPU and detects and resolves many errors.

-‘Deep neural networks made easy’- that should be the tagline of this library.
-Keras is user-friendly designed for humans which follows the best process to reduce the cognitive load.
+‘Deep neural networks made easy’ should be this library’s tagline.
+Keras is user-friendly and designed for humans, which follows the best process to reduce cognitive load.
 Keras provides easy and fast prototyping.
-It is a high-level neural networks API, which is written in python and runs on the top of CNTK, TensorFlow, and MXNET.
+It is a high-level neural networks API written in Python and runs on top of CNTK, TensorFlow, and MXNET.
 Keras provides a large number of already pre-trained models.
 It supports recurrent and convolutional networks and the combination of both networks too.
-A user can add new modules easily which makes Keras suitable for high-level research.
-Performance of Keras completely depends on under the hood backends (CNTK, TensorFlow, and MXNET)
+Users can easily add new modules, making Keras suitable for high-level research.
+The performance of Keras completely depends on under-the-hood backends (CNTK, TensorFlow, and MXNET)

 PyTorch was initially developed by Facebook’s artificial intelligence team, which later combined with caffe2.
 Till TensorFlow came, PyTorch was the only deep learning framework in the market.
-It is so integrated with python, that it can be used with other trending libraries like numpy, Python, etc. PyTorch allows the user to export models in the standard ONNX (Open Neural Network Exchange) to get direct access to ONNX platforms, runtimes and more.
+It is so integrated with Python that it can be used with other trending libraries like numpy, Python, etc. Furthermore, PyTorch allows users to export models in the standard ONNX (Open Neural Network Exchange) to directly access ONNX platforms, runtimes, and more.

-OpenCV is a computer vision library that is built to provide central infrastructure for computer vision applications and improve machine perception.
+OpenCV is a computer vision library built to provide central infrastructure for computer vision applications and improve machine perception.
 This library is free for commercial use.
-Algorithms provided by OpenCV can be used for face detection, object identification, track moving objects and camera movements.
-OpenCV is useful to join two images together which can produce the high-resolution images, follow eye movements, extract 3D models of objects and much more.
-It has an ability to perform on different platforms, it’s C++, Java, and Python interfaces can support Windows, macOS, iOS, Linux and Android.
+OpenCV provides applicable algorithms for various tasks such as face detection, object identification, tracking moving objects, and camera movement analysis.
+In addition, OpenCV is useful for combining two images, which can produce high-resolution images, follow eye movements, extract 3D models of objects, and much more.
+It can perform on different platforms; its C++, Java, and Python interfaces can support Windows, macOS, iOS, Linux, and Android.

-Flask was developed by a group of international Python enthusiasts developed a flask in 2004.
-The Flask can be the best python web application framework if you want to develop web applications.
+A group of international Python enthusiasts developed a flask in 2004.
+The Flask can be the best Python web application framework if you want to develop web applications.
 It relies on the Jinja template engine and the Werkzeug WSGI toolkit.
-It is compatible with the google app engine and contains the development server and debugger.
-Some other libraries:- Scrapy, Plotly, Bokeh, Spacy, Dask, Gensim, data. table, Caffe, NLTK, FastAI, Gluon and the list can go on and on.
+It is compatible with the Google app engine and contains the development server and debugger.
+Some other libraries:- Scrapy, Plotly, Bokeh, Spacy, Dask, Gensim, and Data.
+Table, Caffe, NLTK, FastAI, Gluon, and the list can continue.

-So, this article gave an overview of current machine learning libraries, its uses, and some disadvantages too.
-We discussed various libraries that can perform a tedious task such as Matrix calculations, data mining, data visualization and face detection.
+So, this article gave an overview of current machine learning libraries, their uses, and some disadvantages.
+We discussed various libraries that can perform tedious tasks such as Matrix calculations, data mining, data visualization, and face detection.
 However, it would be best if you didn’t restrict yourself to these libraries.
-There are numerous awesome libraries available in the market.
+There are numerous excellent libraries available in the market.

 This has been a guide to Machine Learning Libraries.
-Here we discuss the introduction and different libraries of machine learning.
+Here we discuss the basic concept and different libraries of machine learning concisely.
 You can also go through our other suggested articles to learn more –